 Free online course: Chronic Respiratory Diseases (CRD) in Primary Care Settings

-A new online course which gives learners the skills to recognise, diagnose and manage chronic respiratory diseases (CRD) is now open for enrolment.
+An online course which gives learners the skills to recognise, diagnose and manage chronic respiratory diseases (CRD).

 The Chronic Respiratory Diseases in Primary Care Settings course was developed for RESPIRE by the University of Edinburgh and the International Primary Care Respiratory Group with primary care clinicians in low resource settings.